telerik/xaml-docs/controls/radscheduleview/populating-with-data/binding-to-database/binding-to-db-viewmodel.md

 # View and ViewModel

+This article will demonstrate how to implement the View and the ViewModel.

 ## Presentation tier (xaml)

 When the models are defined, we need to create the __ViewModel__ (refer to __ScheduleViewViewModel__ class) and bind the ScheduleView control in the xaml:

 #### __XAML__